calvinfeng/study-guide/doc/scalability.md

 * If not, just queue it up in a background process and tell your user you'll get it done!
 * Many, many things can be done asynchronously.
 * Common message queues: RabbitMQ, Resque, Sidekiq
+* Resque
+  * Resque (pronounced like "rescue") is a Redis-backed library for creating background jobs, placing those jobs on multiple queues, and processing them later.
+* Sidekiq
+  * Simple, efficient background processing for Ruby.

 ### Queue
 __Synchronous systems__